Mohammed, the Qu’ran and Islam

 How reliable is the Qu’ran?

 If the Sirat and the hadiths are unreliable, what of the Qu’ran itself?
 Surely care was taken that the revelations of Gabriel to the Prophet were carefully recorded?
 The Qu’ran is considered to be a collection of recitations; revelations which we have been told were given to Mohammed by Angel Gabriel, recited by him to his followers and scrupulously preserved through the ages, first by memory and then in written form.
 The Qu’ran, we are told, in its original Arabic language, is the pure, unchanged and unadulterated word of God, a perfect copy of the eternal Qu’ran that resides in heaven.
 Why then have there been so many different versions?
 The earliest manuscript fragments we have, the Birmingham manuscript2 and the Sana’a palimpsest3 are written in early Arabic script without vowels.
 That is, the words are written as consonants only.
 Without consonants how do we know how the word is to be pronounced?
 Consider in English the sequence of letters Gd, that could become ‘Gad’, ‘God’, ‘goad’, ‘good’ or ‘guide’ when the vowels are added, significantly changing the meaning of any sentence in which that word appears.
 Every word written without vowels is open to variant meanings, the interpretation of a sentence then is based upon the interpretation of the individual and how he or she contructs meaning from the context and structure of that sentence.
 The Sana’a palimpsest was over-written with a vowelised version of the Qu’ran as the scribe put his meaning - or that of the individual he was copying - onto the parchment and shows many and significant variations to the underlying original.
 The existence of this palimpsest alone shows that the text of the Qu’ran underwent revision and standardisation from its earliest days, which in turn proves that the oral transmission from the mouth of the Prophet was imperfect.
 If even these earliest manuscripts show human revision and the frailty of trusting oral transmission, how can the text we have today be called the pure, unchanged and unadulterated word of God?
-History recounts there have been at least four revisions to the Qu’ran in attempts to standardise the text4 resulting in at least 37 variations.
+History recounts there have been at least four revisions to the Qu’ran in attempts to standardise the text4, resulting in at least 37 variations.

 The multiplicity of variations of the recitation of the Qu’ran are acknowledged by Muslim scholars but explained away as all being original from the Prophet, who they say repeated the recitations in seven different dialects for his followers – an act which, if true, could have done nothing but sow the seeds of the subsequent confusion of meaning.
 The earliest attempt to create a standardised Qu’ran was by the first Caliph, Abu Bakr (632 – 634CE), who ordered a written copy to be compiled after the death in battle of many of Mohammed’s companions.
 This original was referred to by the next revision undertaken by Caliph Uthman in 650CE, acting after he received reports from around the empire of numerous variant recitations being used.
 This Uthmanic recension, still devoid of vowelisation, was copied and sent to five locations.
 Upon completion Uthman ordered the destruction of all other written source material for the Qu’ran, to prevent contradiction of his version no doubt but also destroying any means of verification of his official compilation.
 One early copy of the Uthman manuscripts is still extant, dated to between 795 and 995CE in Tashkent.
 Further recensions, to standardise the Qu’ran from variant readings were undertaken by ibn Mujahid(d.
 936CE), al-Shatibi (1194CE) and al-Jaziri (died 1429CE).
 The markings, known as diacritical marks, which denote the vowels in Arabic script, were added in the 9th and 10th century revisions as scholars attempted to fix the recitations once and for all.
-The current standard edition used by most Muslims, is the Hafs edition of the Uthmanic recension, compiled in 796CE but only declared the authoritative version to the exclusion of almost all others5 by King Fahd of Saudi Arabia in 1985CE.
+The current standard edition used by most Muslims, is the Hafs edition of the Uthmanic recension, compiled in 796CE (that is 164 years afterthe death of Mohammed) but only declared the authoritative version to the exclusion of almost all others5 by King Fahd of Saudi Arabia in 1985CE.

 Qu’ranic Sources